Secretary of State says US will begin revoking visas of Chinese students

 The US will also ‘enhance scrutiny of all future visa applications’ from China and Hong Kong, the State Department said.

-The United States will “aggressively revoke” the visas of Chinese students studying in the US, Secretary of State Marco Rubio has announced, as the Trump administration continues its crackdown on foreign students enrolled at higher education institutions in the country.
+The United States will “aggressively revoke” the visas of Chinese students studying in the country, Secretary of State Marco Rubio has announced, as the Trump administration continues its crackdown on foreign students enrolled at higher education institutions in the US.

-Rubio announced the shock move both in a post on X, as well as a statement published late on Wednesday titled “New Visa Policies Put America First, Not China”.
+Rubio announced the shock move in a post on X and a State Department statement published late on Wednesday titled “New Visa Policies Put America First, Not China”.

 Recommended Storieslist of 4 items